Polytechnic University of the Philippines: PUP Sta. Mesa, Manila

 Mabini Shrine is a listed national cultural property.

 Polytechnic University of the Philippines is located in three campuses that are scattered across Santa Mesa, Manila.
 These campuses are commonly referred as PUP Santa Mesa.
 The Mabini and NDC campuses lie adjacent to the banks of the Pasig River and host a ferry station.
-These campuses are serviced by the PNR Metro Commuter Line Santa Mesa station and the LRT Line 2 Pureza station.
+These campuses are serviced by the Philippine National Railways South Commuter Santa Mesa station and the LRT Line 2 Pureza station.
 New buildings for the College of Law and Institute of Technology are being constructed in another campus in the university belt, which served as PUP's former headquarters.

 A. Mabini Campus (Main Campus)

 The PUP Main Campus was named after Apolinario Mabini by Dr. Nemesio Prudente, when he reorganized the university in 1988.
 The sprawling A. Mabini Campus, with 10.71 hectares, hosts the core cluster of academic buildings and services.
 The entrance to the campus is flanked by the PUP Pylon and Mural, which serve as icons of the university.
 The first building built on the site is the Main Academic Building, which was originally intended to be a military tenement.
 The Main Library, known as Ninoy Aquino Library and Learning Resources Center, is regarded as one of the largest libraries in Southeast Asia.
 The historic Mabini Shrine located east of Freedom Plaza, is the house where Apolinario Mabini died.

 Parks inside the campus include the PUP lagoon that is sealed by walls that imitate Fort Santiago and its walls in Intramuros, and the PUP Linear Park that was constructed in 2006 at the banks of the Pasig River.
 The Freedom Plaza in front of the Main Academic Building was built for PUP's Centennial Year that was celebrated in 2004.
 Its construction was finished in 2007.
 Sports facilities in the campus include the PUP Gymnasium and Sports Center, an Olympic-size swimming pool, two basketball courts, tennis courts, and the university oval (sports ground) and grandstand.